 - Check your starter and magnetic switches to ensure they’re operating properly

-If your starter is working fine but eh vehicle is hesitating to start, consider the following:
+If your starter is working fine but the vehicle is hesitating to start, consider the following:

 - Check your pistons